-- To make the compote, combine all ingredients in a medium saucepan and toss to coat the fruit with the cornstarch and liquids.
-Cook over medium heat until the rhubarb is fork-tender, the strawberries begin to break down, and the juices thicken slightly, about 8 minutes.
-Set aside to cool.
+- To make the filling, combine strawberries, rhubarb, sugar, lemon juice, cornstarch, and vanilla in a medium saucepan and stir gently.
+Cook over medium heat for about 8 minutes, until the rhubarb is tender, the strawberries begin to break down, and the juices thicken slightly.
+Set aside to cool slightly.

-- Preheat oven to 375 degrees F (about 190 degrees C).
-For easy removal, line an 8” square baking pan with parchment paper or aluminum foil.
-(No need to bother if you plan to serve them straight from the pan.)
+- Preheat the oven to 375 degrees F (190 C).
+For easy removal, line an 8” or 9" square baking pan with parchment paper or aluminum foil.
+(No need if you plan to serve bars straight from the pan.)

-- In a medium bowl, combine the oats, flour, brown sugar, salt, ginger, and cinnamon.
-Pour in the melted butter and stir until evenly combined.
-Press about 1/2 of the crumble mixture tightly and evenly into the bottom of the baking pan.
+- To make the crumble, melt butter in a medium microwave-safe bowl.
+Stir in the oats, flour, brown sugar, ginger, cinnamon, and salt.
+Press roughly half the crumble mixture tightly and evenly into the bottom of the baking pan.